 5 – WordPress is standards-compliant and provides you with a fast, light and free content management system that has sensible default settings, intuitive features, and an extremely customizable core.

 6 – WordPress typically releases a new version with security updates, bug fixes, and improvements made to the previous version every 3-4 months.
-WordPress is a robust and fully-supported application that is continually evolving and being improved upon.
-Typically, WordPress releases a new version every 3-4 months (new WordPress releases are always named after legendary jazz artists).
+It’s a robust and fully-supported application that is continually evolving and being improved upon.
+Typically, WordPress releases a new version every 3-4 months (WordPress releases are always named after jazz legends).

-7 – WordPress is backed and supported by a growing community of thousands of users, including expert web developers who continually work on improving and refining the platform.
-This means that bugs, problems, or vulnerabilities are quickly picked up and addressed when new versions are released.
+7 – WordPress is backed and supported by a diverse community of thousands of users, including expert web developers who continually work on improving and refining the platform.
+This means that bugs, issues, or vulnerabilities are quickly picked up and resolved whenever new versions are released.

 9 – WordPress has a drag-and-drop media file uploader that lets you effortlessly integrate rich media, images, videos, music, audio, and documents into your content, and a media browser that allows you to easily store, organize, and find your files.